Short on time? 🕰 We get it -- Here's what you need to know about COVID-19 and traveling during this time.

-There’s no denying that we need to take the spread of this virus seriously, and it’s understandable that as travelers and global citizens you have lots of questions.
+As the news of the coronavrius and its variants continues to spread, but travel regulations start to loosen, it’s understandable that as travelers and global citizens you have lots of questions.
 The health and safety of our community is of utmost importance to us, and so we’ve compiled a list of Frequently Asked Questions to address some of these pressing concerns.

 I have upcoming plans to go overseas.
 Should I cancel them?

 This is the question at the forefront of all of our minds.
-As fellow travelers, we understand the stress (and sadness!) of potentially canceling an upcoming international trip because of the coronavirus.
-The reality is that the answer to this question really depends on where you’re going and who you are.
+As fellow travelers, we understand the stress (and sadness!) of potentially canceling an upcoming international trip because of COVID.
+The reality is that the answer to this question really depends on where you’re going and your personal health risk level.

-However, these are just a handful of the 100+ countries that have identified cases of COVID-19, including the United States.
 In deciding whether or not to move forward with your travel plans, it’s important to keep up to date with country-specific information from reputable public health organizations such as the CDC and the World Health Organization (WHO).
-Knowledge is power!
-Keep yourself informed on coronavirus travel bans, movement restrictions, and health advisories so that you can make an educated decision.

 The CDC has also released information about people who are at higher risk of serious illness from contracting coronavirus.
 If you are an older adult or if you have a serious chronic medical condition—such as heart disease, diabetes, or lung disease—you will want to take more precautions when thinking about traveling overseas.
 If this sounds like you, it might be in your best interest to reconsider travel for the time being.